alion02/Playtak/TakServer/README.md

 ##Info for Client developers
 Stand alone clients can connect directly to playtak.com at port 10000 (but this communication will not be encrypted)
 <br>
-The defalut Web client runs on playtak.com port 80/443.
+The default Web client runs on playtak.com port 80/443.
 <br>
 **telnet to playtak.com on port 10000 to test the commands.**